hketepalli-resilient/archimedes-tech-test/README.md

 ## Context

-In Archimedes, one of our typical activity looks like that:
+In Archimedes, one of our typical activities looks like that:
 - ingest input data
 - enrich with various external/internal information
 - present the transformed data

-This tech test is a sample from our real architecture.
+This tech test is a sample from our real system.

 ## Task

-The task consists in building a program which from two sources of data (calls and operators) generates a CSV report.
+Build a program which from two sources of data (calls and operators) generates a CSV report.

 ### Input: calls